• Skip to primary navigation

 footnote

-The world will say to you, “We need justice.”
+The world will to you, “We need justice.”
 Investigate.
 Find truth beyond the stories you are told.
 Find truth beyond the way things seem.
 Ask, “Why?”
 Ask, “Is this fair?”
-Ask, “How did we get here?” this with compassion.
+Ask, “How did we get here?”
+Do this with compassion.
 Do this with forgiveness.
 Learn to forgive others.
-Start by truly learning how to forgive yourself.
-We are all more than mistakes.
-We are all more than who we were yesterday.
+Start by truly how to forgive yourself.
+We are all more than our mistakes. are all more than who we were yesterday.
 We are all deserving of our dignity.
 See yourself in others.
-Recognize that your justice is my justice, and mine is yours.
-There can no liberation for one of us if the other is not free.
+Recognize that your justice is my justice, and mine is yours. can be no liberation for one of us if the other is not free.

 (Applause)